 You must prove that you didn’t enter into the marriage in the first place just to get a green card.
-If after the two years validity, you are still together as a couple, you should be able to remove the conditions by filing and get a 10 year valid permanent green card.
+If, after the two years validity, you are still together as a couple, you should be able to remove the conditions by filing and getting a 10-year valid permanent green card.

 A Marriage More Than Two Years Old

 For marriage more than two years old, the USCIS will issue you a standard unconditional green card with a ten-year validity period.
 You may choose to renew the green card every ten years or apply for citizenship after some years.

 Can I Work In the U.S. While Waiting for My Marriage-Based Green Card?

 When filing your I-485, you will be given the option of filing other forms— the I-765 and I-131—that will allow you to work or travel while your petition is being processed.
 The I-765 is an application for employment authorization and the I-131 is a travel permit.